Back to news

 • Custom HTTP, any AI API

-So you can reach the major providers, plus anything else over a generic HTTP call (Make, Integrations).
-Set against n8n, the difference is clear. n8n ships 70-plus native AI nodes, agents, chains, memory, vector stores, built right into its canvas (n8n's 70+ AI nodes).
+So you can reach the major providers, plus anything else over a generic HTTP call (Make, Integrations (opens in a new tab)).
+Set against n8n, the difference is clear. n8n ships 70-plus native AI nodes, agents, chains, memory, vector stores, built right into its canvas (n8n's 70+ AI nodes (opens in a new tab)).
 Next to that, Make feels like it's wrapping APIs rather than building AI in at the core.
 It gets the job done; it just isn't an AI-first platform.

 Pros and Cons